Frankasaurus/frankasaurus.github.io/content/index.md

 ---
+tags:
+  - TODO
-title: Welcome to Frankasaurus' Obsidian page!
+title: Welcome to the Stracciatella Online Obsidian Wiki
 ---
 *THIS WHOLE THING IS VERY MUCH UNDER CONSTRUCTION.
 THERE ARE NO FILTERS FOR SPOILERS YET.
 PROCEED WITH CAUTION.
 DATAVIEW ELEMENTS MIGHT BE BROKEN (Please notify them to me).*

 # StracciaD&D Campaign Party